 And when we allow freedom to ring, when we let it ring from every village and hamlet, from every state and city, we will be able to speed up that day when all of God’s children- black men and white men, Jews and Gentiles, Catholics and Protestants – will be able to join hands and to sing in the words of the old Negro spiritual, “Free at last, free at last, thank God Almighty, we are free at last.”

-Redeemer folks, we are a tiny molehill in the American landscape.
+Brothers and sisters, we are a tiny molehill in the American landscape.
 Some say our country is moving backward, some say forward.
 But whatever your judgment, I would appeal to you to hold out hope for our deeply flawed nation.
 As Christians, let us speak the truth in love with our neighbors.
 As citizens, let us be critical lovers and loving critics.

 That’s why I put out my flag today – with a trembling hand.